 When will rising sophomores know where they will live for Fall? (top)

 It may not be immediately.
 Sometimes, those with the lowest numbers may wait until late in the summer to actually receive a room assignment.
 While this creates some anxiety, it is not an indicator that space will not open up.
 Years of experience and data collection can attest to the same trends of student "melt" from the residence halls to other options each summer.

 Will rising sophomores be able to live with the roommate of their choice? (top)

 Absolutely.
 Guaranteed.
 Period.

-Any student who would like a different room than the one to which they are currently assigned may fill out a Wait List card for any other space on campus (Unassigned students are encouraged to sign up for as many Wait Lists as possible).
+Any student who would like a different room than the one to which they are currently assigned may add themselves to a wait list in MyHousing.
 Students may have their names on multiple lists at one time.
 Wait Lists are ordered by housing selection times so that students with an earlier selection time will have the best chance of getting into highly desirable spaces.
 As they move from one room to another, the next set of students will move and so on and so forth until a room is filled by unassigned students from a final list.
-As an example of this domino effect, if a room opens in Harriett House, a pair of students already assigned to Magill may move to Harriett.
-A pair of students assigned to Pfeiffer may move to Magill.
-A pair from Martin may move to Pfeiffer, and a pair of unassigned students are assigned to Martin.

 What if I want to get an update on my student's situation? (top)

 Our mission is facilitating enjoyable, sustainable and inclusive communities that support and enhance students' academic achievement and personal development.